 Major canons cannot be retired, even if a player leaves the game—when that happens, the canon is made re-available for adoption.
 However, all prior in-game decisions, contributions, etc. made by that canon’s prior player will remain as part of our own game’s canon going forward, even if someone else does decide to take up the mantle.

-Players interested in canons are still required to fill out a Character Application Form, and their profiles will still be subject to our game's regular approval process.
-Please don’t just copy canon character backgrounds from external resources like the Dragon Age Wiki.
-What we’re looking for in your canon profile is, really, a number factors among which is your writing ability (including grammar) and whether or not you can capture the tone of said canon.
+Players interested in canons are still required to fill out a Character Application Form.
+What we’re looking for in your canon profile is your writing ability (including grammar) and whether or not you can capture the tone of said canon.

-2. Solo threads do not count toward the suggested monthly minimum for posting, the posts must to be in threads with other players.
+2. Solo threads won't count toward the monthly minimum for posting, the posts must to be in threads with other players.

 3. Players with canon characters cannot turn down thread requests from other players without justifiable cause or explanation such as: